qianghan/Kevin/README.md

 ### Stopping Kevin

+To stop all services, you have two options:

+1. Press the `q` key in the terminal where `start-kevin.sh` is running
-To stop all services, simply press `Ctrl+C` in the terminal where `start-kevin.sh` is running.
-The script will gracefully shut down all services.
+2. Press `Ctrl+C` in the terminal where `start-kevin.sh` is running

+The script will perform a graceful shutdown of all services, with thorough process termination checks and port release verification to ensure complete cleanup.

 ## Architecture